Mohare786-Kunal/MultiAgent/README.md

 This project provides a unified interface to interact with multiple services using natural language.
 When a user sends a command (e.g., "Create a private repository named 'test' with README"), the platform uses Groclake's ModelLake to convert the command into a structured JSON instruction.
 Depending on the instruction, the appropriate agent (e.g., GitHub Agent, Gmail Agent, Photos Agent) executes the corresponding operation using each service's API.

-The core idea is to use Groclake’s RAG capabilities to:
+The core idea is to use Agents' capabilities to:
 - **Parse natural language commands.**
 - **Augment generation with retrieval context** (via VectorLake and DataLake if needed).
 - **Execute operations** across multiple services.